TheImagingSource/tiscamera/doc/pages/timestamps.rst

 Aravis Userspace Library
 ++++++++++++++++++++++++

-The Aravis backend uses the system wall-clock time of when the first bytes of the image were received.
+The Aravis backend provides a timestamp (WallClockTime).
+This timestamp starts when the first bytes of the image where are received.
 The point of reference is January 1, 1970 UTC.

 Camera Capture Time